BharatSahAIyak/k8s/cluster/components/argocd-notifications/README.md

 * Make sure to enable Develpoer mode in Discord.
     * Go to User Settings->Advanced->Developer mode.
     * To copy any user's ID, Right click on a user and click _COPY User ID_
-    * To tag any user in the Notification add <@UserId> while replacing _UserId_ with actual User ID copied.

 Steps :